christos-tzoustas/SOLIDapp/src/readme.md

 -delete todos
 -complete todos
 -uncomplete todos
--save any change to the todos state in the file system
+-save any change to the todos state in the file system or browser local storage